Both aspiring accountants and accounting professionals know that continuing their education will help their career.

 Perhaps technically inclined individuals will be interested in pursuing a CISA license.

 - monitor information systems for businesses

-To be a candidate you must have at least five-years of professional experience and be committed to taking 20 hours worth of CISA courses every year.
+Candidates must have at least five years of professional experience.
+Additionally, they must commit to taking 20 hours worth of CISA courses every year.

 The CISA exams are somewhat expensive, starting around $500 for nonmembers.